CyberFriend6/CyberFriend6/README.md

 **`Casual Programmer (Game Developer/App Creator/Code Enthusiast) `**

 I am a beginner programmer who is looking to learn more computer languages and gain experience within Cyber Security / Game Development / Programming.
-I am currently working towards my A.S.
-Computer Information Systems @ FCC and planning to transfer to a 4-yr university in California to get B.S. in Computer Science.
+I am completing my A.S.
+Computer Information Systems @ FCC and planning to transfer to a 4-yr university in California to complete my studies for B.S. in Computer Science.
 I grew up playing games my whole life and was expose to coding because of Minecraft.
 Coding is my passion because I love to build projects from scratch and solve problems that occurs.
-As the more difficult and challenging my issues gets, this makes me want to find a solution and patch it up even more.
+As more difficult and challenging my error gets, this gives me a sense of purpose to want to find a solution and patch it up.
 You can follow along and check out my most recent works on my profile as coding is my passion and what I enjoy to do on my free time.

 <p align="left">